Skip NavigationSkip to Primary Content

 Here at Powers, we have invested in today’s most advanced and effective diagnostic imaging modalities for pets, including:

-Notably, Powers Pet Emergency and Specialty was the first veterinary practice in southern Colorado to offer CT and MRI technology exclusively for pets—testament to our commitment to give this region’s companion animals the most advanced care.
+Notably, Powers was the first veterinary practice in southern Colorado to offer CT technology exclusively for pets—a testament to our commitment to giving this region’s companion animals the most advanced care.

-When your pet is referred to Powers Pet Emergency and Specialty for diagnostic imaging, we keep your primary care veterinarian fully informed.
+When your pet is referred to Powers for diagnostic imaging, we keep your primary care veterinarian fully informed.
 Results are sent directly to the referring veterinarian within 24 to 48 hours of the study.
 Stat (immediate) reads are also available in urgent situations.